Item 1 – Cover Page

 High yield or “junk” bonds are highly speculative securities that are usually issued by smaller, less credit worthy and/or highly leveraged (indebted) companies.
 Compared with investment-grade bonds, high yield bonds carry a greater degree of risk and are less likely to make payments of interest and principal.
-Market developments and the financial and business conditions of the corporation issuing these securities influences their price and liquidity more than changes in interest rates, when compared to investment-grade debt securities.
+Market developments and the financial and business conditions of the corporation issuing these securities influence their price and liquidity more than changes in interest rates, when compared to investment-grade debt securities.
 Insufficient liquidity in the junk bond market may make it more difficult to dispose of junk bonds and may cause the portfolio to experience sudden and substantial price declines.

 Risks Related to ETPs

 The majority of RiverFront’s Investment Solutions’ investment holdings are ETPs (which include ETFs and ETNs), which will be subject to substantially the same risks as those associated with the direct ownership of the underlying securities owned by the ETP.
-An ETP is a type of investment vehicle that attempts to achieve a return similar to a set benchmark or index or, in some cases, is actively managed similar to a mutual fund.
+An ETP is a type of investment vehicle that attempts to achieve a return similar to a set benchmark or index.
+In some cases, an ETP is actively managed, similar to a mutual fund.
 Additionally, the value of the investment will fluctuate in response to the performance of the underlying index or securities.
 ETPs can be bought and sold throughout the day like stocks, and their prices can fluctuate throughout the day.
 During times of extreme market volatility, ETP pricing may lag versus the actual underlying asset values.
 This lag usually resolves itself in a short period of time (usually less than one day); however, there is no guarantee this relationship will always exist.
 While ETPs generally provide diversification, risks can be significantly increased for funds concentrated in a particular sector of the market, or that primarily invest in small cap or speculative companies, use leverage (i.e., borrow money) to a significant degree, or concentrate in a particular type of security (i.e., equities) rather than balancing the fund with different types of securities.
 ETPs incur investment advisory and other fees that are separate from those fees charged by RiverFront (see disclosure in Item 5 titled “Other Fees”).
 Accordingly, RiverFront’s investments in ETPs will result in the layering of expenses.
 As a result, the cost of the investment strategy will be higher than the cost of investing directly in ETPs.

-Risk of Conflict Related to Third-Party ETFs
+Risk of Conflict Related to Third-Party ETPs

-Risks Related to “Start-Up” or Early Stage Funds
+Risks Related to “Start-Up” or Early-Stage Funds

 Risks Related to Management of Multiple Investment Products